TheNathannator/PlasticBand/Docs/Other/Santroller.md

 Some specific notes:

-- The PS3 console type in gamepad mode will use a report format similar to the rhythm devices rather than replicating the one used by an actual DualShock 3, due to quirks with emulating PS3 controllers.
+- The gamepad device type in PS3 console mode will use a report format similar to the rhythm devices rather than replicating the one used by an actual DualShock 3, due to quirks with emulating PS3 controllers.
 - The Windows/Xbox One detection type is used if the controller is trying to detect whether it is plugged into a Windows PC or an Xbox One.

+## Input Information

+Input reports sent by a device match those of the standard devices being emulated.

-## Notable PS3 Mode Input Report Differences
+### HID Mode Differences

 These devices use a report ID unlike the original PS3 instruments, as this was necessary for PS4 console detection.
 Tilt information on guitars is also copied to left stick X, as this makes it easier to use in games with generic controller support.